 A positive fund balance with very low liabilities (particularly no significant unfunded pension liabilities) going into FY2022 will bolster the organization against the risks of uncertain funding ahead.
-The expected effect of the FY2022 budget upon the fund balance is discussed in the lmpacts of the 2022 Budget.
+The expected effect of the FY2022 budget upon the fund balance is discussed in the limbal2022-budget.